ocbe-uio/public-slides/README.md

 Before uploading content, we suggest adding the license information to your slides.
 You can read more about this [here](https://creativecommons.org/choose/results-one?license_code=by-sa&amp;jurisdiction=&amp;version=4.0&amp;lang=en).

-# Where are the presentations
+# Where are the presentations?

-You can find the presentations in the `Presentations` folder.
+You can find the presentations in the [Presentations folder](https://github.com/ocbe-uio/public-slides/tree/main/Presentations).
 The HTML presentations are best viewed on the link below:

 <https://ocbe-uio.github.io/public-slides/Presentations/>